nrminor/BHasher.jl/README.md

 # B-Hasher

 Have lots of cores?
 Run lots of file checksums!
 Here's an example workflow, which can be run with this repo as the project root directory.
-First, install the required dependencies:
+First, install the required dependencies, either with `Pkg.activate(".') ; Pkg.instantiate() ` or in the Julia REPL with:
 ```
-Pkg.activate(".")
+] activate "."
+] instantiate
 ```

 Make sure you've started Julia with available threads, either using `julia --threads auto` or by changing the `JULIA_NUM_THREADS` environment variable.